edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 -   For the purpose of this comparison, a customer origin's **HTTP Host Header** option is irrelevant.

--   WAF supports various comparison modes (i.e., exact match, wildcard, and regular expression).
+-   {{ PRODUCT_SECURITY }} supports various comparison modes (i.e., exact match, wildcard,
+    and regular expression).

     [Learn more.](#MatchComparisonModes)

 ### URL Path {/*url-path*/}

-By default, a Security Application Manager configuration applies to all URL paths.
-However, you may limit a Security Application Manager configuration to one or more URL paths.
-WAF compares the entire URL path against the specified value.
+By default, a Security Application configuration applies to all URL paths.
+However, you may limit a Security Application configuration to one or more URL paths. {{ PRODUCT_SECURITY }} compares the entire URL path against the specified value.

 Key information: